 You probably don’t spend much time thinking about your kidneys — the two organs in your lower back that are responsible for cleaning and purifying your blood.
 However, it’s important to take kidney health into consideration for your overall well-being.
 Charles Cook, MD, MPH is an experienced nephrologist who practices at Raleigh Associated Medical Specialists in Raleigh, North Carolina.
 He diagnoses and treats kidney problems ranging from kidney stones to kidney failure, improving your health so you can continue to lead an active and healthy life.
-Call or make an appointment online to meet with the providers at RAMS.
+Call our office to meet with the providers at RAMS.

 Nephrology is the medical specialty that is responsible for diagnosing and treating kidney issues.
 Your kidneys are fist-sized, bean-shaped organs located just below your rib cage toward the back of your abdomen.

 Kidneys clean toxins, waste, and extra water from your blood.
 These two small organs process approximately 200 quarts of blood every day.
 The water and waste they extract from your blood becomes urine and travels to your bladder through ureters.

 If your kidneys don’t function correctly, your blood isn’t filtered.
 This can lead to dangerous conditions like high potassium, which inhibits your heart’s ability to perform.